A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

+We now show that the total space of the PALF $SF$ is diffeomorphic to $\natural^\ell (S^1 \times D^3)$.
+Recall from Subsection~\ref{sec:preliminaries3} the procedure $\Phi$, which constructs a Kirby diagram representing a 4-dimensional 2-handlebody diffeomorphic to the total space of a given PALF.
+For each $1 \leq i \leq N-1$, the vanishing cycle $C_i$ of $SF$ and the 1-handle it passes over are depicted in Figure~\ref{fig:W0302}(q)(note that the blue guide line $B_{0k}$ is omitted).
+Applying the procedure $\Phi$, let $\overline{C_i}$ denote the attaching circle corresponding to the vanishing cycle $C_i$.
+Because $\overline{C_i}$ intersects the cocore of the 1-handle transversely at exactly one point, the 2-handle attached along $\overline{C_i}$ and the corresponding 1-handle form a 1-handle/2-handle canceling pair.
+Since all such 1-handles and 2-handles cancel out in this manner, leaving only the 0-handle and the initial $\ell$ 1-handles, the total space of $SF$ is indeed diffeomorphic to $\natural^\ell (S^1 \times D^3)$.

+We now present a concrete example.
+We consider the original Stein surface $\Pi$ consisting of a 0-handle, one 1-handle, and two 2-handles.
+These 2-handles are attached along the components $\widetilde{C_{01}}$ and $\widetilde{C_{02}}$ of a Legendrian link, corresponding to the configuration in Step 0, as shown in Figure~\ref{fig:W0308}(a).
+(The framings of $\widetilde{C_{01}}$ and $\widetilde{C_{02}}$ are $-2$ and $0$, respectively.)

+Following the procedure described in Subsection~\ref{sec:preliminaries2}, we convert the Legendrian link components $\widetilde{C_{01}}$ and $\widetilde{C_{02}}$ into link components $\widetilde{C'_{01}}$ and $\widetilde{C'_{02}}$ in grid position, as shown in Figure~\ref{fig:W0308}(b).
+Here, the single small square represents the hole of $S^1 \times D^1$, and the arcs of the link cannot be moved across this small square by isotopy.
+This depicts a simplified version of a link diagram associated with a cork.

+Applying our procedure, we construct the PALF $SF$ with the ordered collection of vanishing cycles $(C_8, \ldots, C_1)$ (see Figure~\ref{fig:W0309}).
+After constructing the PALF $SF$, we can further perform the following modification: via isotopy, we move the hole of $S^1 \times D^1$ and the rightmost portions of four vanishing cycles near column 12.
+On the surface $SF$, we then place the closed curves $C_{01}$ and $C_{02}$ at the exact positions from which the guide lines $B_{01}$ and $B_{02}$ were removed, thereby obtaining the PALF $P$ (see Figure~\ref{fig:W0310}).

+In this specific example, the regular fiber has genus 3 and four boundary components.
+(In the Kirby diagram associated with the PALF $P$, the framings of the attaching circles $\overline{C_{01}}$ and $\overline{C_{02}}$ are $-2$ and $0$, respectively.)

+We now state and prove the main theorem of this section, which guarantees the correctness of our general construction.

-\begin{thm} The PALF corresponding to the ordered simple closed curves on the surface with boundary obtained by the above construction is diffeomorphic to the handlebody consisting of a 0-handle, $\ell$ 1-handles, and $m$ 2-handles with attaching circle $\widetilde{C}_{0k}$ and framing tb($\widetilde{C}_{0k})-1$. \end{thm}
+\begin{thm} The total space of the PALF obtained by the above construction, which corresponds to the ordered collection of simple closed curves on the surface with boundary, is diffeomorphic to the handlebody consisting of a 0-handle, $\ell$ 1-handles, and $m$ 2-handles attached along the Legendrian link components $\widetilde{C_{0k}}$ ($1 \leq k \leq m$) with framings $tb(\widetilde{C_{0k}})-1$. \end{thm}